 The question is: when the time comes to create a slide deck, how can each presenter type design a presentation that brings their strengths forward?

 Since I always have visual content on my mind, I wanted to identify what the best type of PowerPoint presentation is for each type of presenter.
 So I decided to look at some well known, successful presenters to see how they approach designing their slide decks.
-Then I pulled some helpful presentation design tips for how you can design your slide deck, based on which type of presenter you are.
+Then I pulled some helpful presentation design tips and presentation templates for how you can design your slide deck, based on which type of presenter you are.

 Not sure what presentation design style you should use?
 Take our quiz:

 Coaches are all about engaging their audience and inspiring people to take action.
 They’re often the motivational speakers and the mindset shifters.
 A large part of their success is their physical presence on the stage–their movements and their energy.

 One trap that Coaches can fall into is talking too fast for their audience.
 That’s why, when it comes to creating their slide decks, they might find it helpful to create slides that ask questions that require pause, or to even repeat slides so that they remember to hash out important topics.

 Tim Ferriss is more on the stoic side as far as Coach-type presenters go but as you’ll see in his TED Talk on stoicism, that makes a lot of sense.
 His delivery is calm and measured but still charged with emotion, and he helps keep that charge going by designing his slides to deliver emotional impact.

 Let’s take a closer look at his presentation on stoicism.

 People like having role models to look up to.
 If you want to motivate your audience, including examples of people who demonstrate the traits you’re advocating for in your presentation (stoicism, perseverance, etc.) can give people something to aspire to.